Date Open: December 2, 2019

 U.S. Embassy Amman in collaboration with the U.S. Department of State’s Bureau of Population, Refugees and Migration (PRM) is pleased to welcome proposals for the 2020 Julia Taft Refugee Fund from potential partners working to assist non-Syrian refugees in Jordan.
 This support is meant to meet low-cost gaps in refugee protection and assistance.

 Eligibility criteria and funding guidelines

-- The funds are meant to support sustainable (beyond one year) projects that assist refugees or refugee returnees.
+- The funds are meant to support sustainable (beyond one year) projects that assist non-Syrian refugees in Jordan.

 - Consideration for support is given to projects that benefit both populations of concern and their host communities.

 - The fund is not meant as an emergency fund.

 - Applicants must be a registered organization (e.g.: NGO, community-based organization; faith-based organization).